vikas25mim10105-debug/Python_Project/README.md

     User Module: For students/patrons to register, log in, and perform book transactions (Issue, Return).

-Data Persistence is handled via In-Memory Data Structures (Python Dictionaries and Lists), allowing for fast runtime operations without the need for an external SQL database.

 2. Features

 The system provides granular control over library operations through the following features: